microsoft/react-native-windows/vnext/Microsoft.ReactNative.Cxx/README.md

 please ensure that the same change to these files must be committed to both `react-native-windows` repo and `react-native-macos` repo.

-It is important to **keep these files sync between the two repos**.
+It is important to **keep these files in sync between the two repos**.

-After finishing the porting work, files will be shared in a certain way, and manual sync will be no longer needed.
+After finishing the porting work, files will be shared in some way, and manual sync will be no longer needed.

 ## Affected Files